standard-for-public-code/community-translations-standard/README.md

 | Contact |
 | This license is the legal contract that allows anyone to do anything they like with the content in this entire document. |
 | For questions and more information about our organization you can find us at <a href="https://publiccode.net">our website</a>, email us at info@publiccode.net, or call us at +31 20 2 444 500 |

+The license and the code of conduct need not be translated since those are just copied from other projects.
+If there is a translation available in the target language for these, they *may* be included.

 ### Review of a translation